routingblog/arbitration/content/docs/references.md

 ## Background Reading

-This is a selection of relevent reading without directly opining on arbitration (or class actions):
+This is a selection of relevant reading without directly opining on arbitration (or class actions):

 1. Marc Galanter.
 (1974).
 Why the ‘Haves’ Come out Ahead: Speculations on the Limits of Legal Change.
 Law & Society Review, 9(1), 95–160. https://doi.org/10.2307/3053023